theapache64/bucker/README.md

 > Bucker is a stupid browser that can only load a few URLs.
 This project is an attempt to reduce my phone usage and help me from jumping into the internet rabbitholes out there ;)

+## How it works?

+- Disable or uninstall your default browser
+- Install bucker

 ## ✍️ Author